lgajo/cv/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a Postdoctoral Fellow at the Department of Network and Data Science at the Central European University.
+My reserach interest is understanding how the networked organization of human interactions shapes social phenomena such as the circulation of ideas and behaviors, segregation, and inequality.
 {style="text-align: justify;"}